h4bctf/hugsforbugs.tech/README.md

  Hartaj is MERN with next.js Developer , open-source and Web 3 enthusiast.<br /><br />

-This project has MIT License
+> This project is under MIT License

+## Contributions
+ > please follow full code of conduct , you can fork this repo and create your own branch and pull requests